mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.21.0 ---
-    - setting certain options at runtime will now take care of updating them property (see for example issue #3281).
+    - unlike in older versions, setting options at runtime will now take effect immediately (see for example issue #3281).
 On the other hand, it will also do runtime verification and reject option changes that do not work (example: setting the "vf" option to a filter during playback, which fails to initialize - the option value will remain at its old value).
 In general,